burnt-labs/theconstruct/docs/processes/project-lifecycle.md

 ### How to Cancel

-1. **Communicate the decision** - Announce in the project channel and update Linear.
+1. **Communicate the decision** - Announce in the project channel.
 Don't let it quietly fade.
-2. **Document the why** - Leave a clear note explaining why the project was cancelled.
+2. **Update Linear** - Set project status to **Canceled** with a comment explaining why.
 Future you will thank you.
 3. **Clean up** - Close related issues, archive branches, remove any half-deployed infrastructure.
 4. **Capture learnings** - If there's anything valuable from the work, document it or extract it before archiving.